I Dream of Jeannie: Theme music

 The first-season theme music was an instrumental jazz waltz written by Richard Wess.
 Sidney Sheldon became dissatisfied with Wess's theme and musical score.
 From the second season on, it was replaced by a new theme titled "Jeannie", composed by Hugo Montenegro with lyrics by Buddy Kaye.
 Episodes 20 and 25 used a rerecorded ending of "Jeannie" for the closing credits with new, longer drum breaks and a different closing riff.
 The lyrics were never used in the show.

 Songwriters Gerry Goffin and Carole King wrote a theme, called "Jeannie", for Sidney Sheldon before the series started, but it was not used.

 In the third and fourth seasons of the show, another instrumental theme by Hugo Montenegro was introduced that was played during the show's campy scenes.
-Simply titled "Mischief", the theme was heard mainly on outdoor locations, showing the characters attempting to do something such as Jeannie learning to drive, Major Nelson arriving up the driveway, a monkey walking around, or reactions to Doctor Bellows.
+Simply titled "Mischief", the theme was heard mainly in outdoor locations, showing the characters attempting to do something, such as Jeannie learning to drive, Major Nelson arriving at the driveway, a monkey walking around, or reactions to Doctor Bellows.
 This theme featured the accompaniment of a sideshow organ, a trombone, and electric bass.
 It was introduced in the first episode of season 3, "Fly Me to the Moon".

 A popular cover version of the Jeannie theme was released in 1985 in the compilation Television's Greatest Hits: 65 TV Themes!
 From the 50's and 60's by TVT Records.
 This recording was later sampled in several songs, such as DJ Jazzy Jeff and the Fresh Prince's debut single "Girls Ain't Nothing but Trouble" (from their 1987 debut album Rock the House), and also for the Ben Liebrand 1990 re-release of American hip-hop artist Dimples D.'s single, "Sucker DJ".

-DNA featuring Suzanne Vega released "Tom's Diner" in 1990 using a variation of the Jeannie theme song which then hit No. 5 on the U.S. Pop Chart and was rereleased the following year with other variations of "Tom's Diner", one of which was used by Nick-at-Nite for promos of its I Dream of Jeannie reruns.
+DNA featuring Suzanne Vega released "Tom's Diner" in 1990.
+A compilation album called Tom's Album the following year included variations on the song; one of these was "Jeannie's Diner" by Mark Jonathan Davis, which mashes up the Vega/DNA song with the Montenegro theme.
+This track was used by Nick at Nite for promos of its I Dream of Jeannie reruns.